simonmichael/hledger/hledger/hledger.m4.md

 to ignore certain CSV records (described below).

-### `fields`
+### `fields` list

 ```rules
 fields FIELDNAME1, FIELDNAME2, ...
 ```
 A fields list (the word "fields" followed by comma-separated field names) is the quick way to assign CSV field values to hledger fields.
+(The other way is [field assignments](#field-assignment), see below.)
-It does two things:
+A fields list does does two things:

-1. it names the CSV fields.
+1. It names the CSV fields.
    This is optional, but can be convenient later for interpolating them.

-2. when you use a standard hledger field name, it assigns the CSV value to that part of the hledger transaction.
+2. Whenever you use a standard hledger field name (defined below), the CSV value is assigned to that part of the hledger transaction.

 Here's an example that says
 "use the 1st, 2nd and 4th fields as the transaction's date, description and amount;